imliuyzh/lfs101x-notes/chapter7.md

 ## Understanding Absolute and Relative Paths

-An absolute pathname begins with the root directory (/) and follows the tree, branch by branch, until it reaches the desired directory or file.
-Absolute paths always start with /.
+An absolute pathname begins with the root directory (`/`) and follows the tree, branch by branch, until it reaches the desired directory or file.
 A relative pathname starts from the present working directory.
-Relative paths never start with /.
+Relative paths never start with `/`.

-Multiple slashes (/) between directories and files are allowed, but all but one slash between elements in the pathname is ignored by the system.
-While ////usr//bin is valid, it is seen as just /usr/bin by the system.
+Multiple slashes (`/`) between directories and files are allowed, but all but one slash between elements in the pathname is ignored by the system.
+For example, `////usr//bin` is seen as just `/usr/bin` by the system.

-For example, suppose you are currently working in /home/fred and wish to move to the /usr/bin directory:
+For example, suppose you are currently working in `/home/fred` and wish to move to the `/usr/bin` directory:

 - Absolute pathname method: `$ cd /usr/bin`
 - Relative pathname method: `$ cd ../../usr/bin`